 - The FDA has commented on this issue.

 - Asymptomatic individuals who participated in higher-risk activities in which they could not physically distance as needed (e.g., travel, attending large social or mass gatherings, or being in crowded indoor settings).

 Results should be interpreted with consideration of the pre-test probability of infection, including the patient’s recent exposures and presence/absence of clinical signs and symptoms consistent with COVID-19.
 The table below summarizes the interpretation of antigen test results.
-Nursing homes should follow Considerations for Use of SARS-CoV-2 Antigen Testing in Nursing Homes for specific information on infection prevention and control measures, including cohorting.
+Nursing homes may wish to consult Considerations for Use of SARS-CoV-2 Antigen Testing in Nursing Homes for specific information about the use and interpretation of COVID-19 antigen testing.

 Table.
 Antigen test result interpretation for symptomatic and asymptomatic persons

 |Test Result||Person being Tested|

 (test as close to symptom onset as possible and as recommended by manufacturer)

 |Asymptomatic Person with Close Contact# to a known COVID-19 case||Asymptomatic Person without Close Contact# to a known COVID-19 case|